dxps/asyncapi_playground/streetlights_go/readme.md

           "payload_encoding":"string"
         }'
    ```
-6. And the app should get the message and print to the output:
+6. And the Go app should get the message, and as part of the consumption it prints to the standard output:
    ```
    2022/02/16 09:58:52 received message payload: { "id":1, "lumens":2, "sentAt": "2022-02-16" }
    ```